XingxingHuang/Demos/README.md

 # Demos
 Some useful demos let you from 0 to 1.
-About data, sql, database.
+About python, data, sql, database.
 Most of them have been modified from the original files.
 Some personal notes were added.

 * sqlalchemy_demo-master [readme](./sqlalchemy_demo-master/README.md)